CA Sunil Hukkeri

 If return is not furnished within the time then file belated return:-

-Belated return of income: – If return is not furnished within the time allowed under section 139(1) or within the time allowed under notice issued under section 142(1), the person may before assessment is made, furnish return of any previous year at any time before end of one year from end of relevant assessment year.
+Belated return of income: – If return is not furnished within the time allowed under section 139(1) or within the time allowed under notice issued under section 142(1), the person may before assessment is made, furnish return of any previous year at any time before the end of relevant assessment year.

 Example 1: –